- This post contains affiliate links. Read more here.

 Best for Long-Haired Dogs: Begley’s Waterless Pet Shampoo

 Begley’s Waterless Pet Shampoo is a no-rinse hypoallergenic shampoo.
-Like many dry shampoos, it’s all-natural and free from harsh additives.
-It comes in a few scents: tea tree, oatmeal mango, lavender, and citrus.
-It’s meant to be applied liberally to your dog’s coat, then wiped with a wet washcloth.
-We tested this spray shampoo on Ruby, mostly because she just loves the attention.
-We chose the tea tree scent, which was pleasant and did not linger on her fur or in the house.
+It’s all-natural and free from harsh additives and comes in a few scents: tea tree, oatmeal mango, lavender, and citrus.
+It’s meant to be sprayed liberally over your dog’s coat, then wiped with a wet washcloth.

 Pros: